FarmerJoe1337/disboard-auto-bumper/README.md

 # disboard auto bumber
-auto dumping is gay but had nothing else to make so here you go
+auto bumping is gay but had nothing else to make so here you go

 # how to use:
 1. put your discord token under TOKEN in main.py. (better to use a alt account)